I can't find a publisher.....

 The nonfiction market is several times bigger than the fiction market.
 Yes it is - if you include news, promotional material and so on.
 If you are a fiction writer you'll have to work a lot harder and face a lot more competition to make a living out of your craft.

 Even if you get published, your fiction book is not likely to last more than a few weeks or months.
-You most likely will not get any royalties other than the advance and most writers will not sell more than 300 books.
+You most likely will not get any royalties other than the advance as most writers will not sell more than 300 books.
 They will not have a second book success or be locked into an endless series of follow-ups.
-If that's your dream of creative writing, go for it!
+If that's what you want, go for it!